 - Will this person’s achievement be perceived as important and exemplary to the students who will graduate at that convocation?

-- Has this person already been sufficiently recognized by other honors and awards?
+- Has this person already been sufficiently recognized by other honours and awards?

 - Has this person been appropriately recognized by the field or profession in which they are said to excel?